vctfence/scrapbee/README.md

 ### Project status

 Currently the project status is permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
-Please, backup your data.
+Please, backup your data often.

 ### Objectives